 N - intuitive perception

 INTJs like to rely on their gut feeling.
-They have fine antennae, so that they are often able to correctly assess unclear situations.
-They have a pronounced access to their subconscious.
-Intuitively, they know what is right without there having to be any tangible reasons for it.
+They have fine antennae, so they are often able to correctly assess unclear situations.
+They have a pronounced access to their Subconscious.
+They intuitively know what is right without there having to be any tangible reasons for this.

 T - Think